LLNL/Abmarl/docs/src/overview.rst

 Debugging
 ---------
-It may be useful to trail run a simulation after setting up a configuration file to ensure that the simulation mechanics work as expected.
-Similar to the ``train`` command, Abmarl's ``debug`` command will run the simulation with random actions and create an output directory, wherein it will copy the configuration file and output the observations, actions, rewards, and done conditions for each step.
+It may be useful to trial run a simulation after setting up a configuration file to ensure that the simulation mechanics work as expected.
+Abmarl's ``debug`` command will run the simulation with random actions and create an output directory, wherein it will copy the configuration file and output the observations, actions, rewards, and done conditions for each step.
 The data from each episode will be logged to its own file in the output directory.